+5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
 6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
 7Ibid.

+Identify specific pollutants, if known: Receives run-off from railroad and adjacent roadways.

 (iv) Biological Characteristics.
-Channel supports (check all that apply):

-- Riparian corridor.
-Characteristics (type, average width): Forested upland with various widths. - Wetland fringe.
-Characteristics: PFO. - Habitat for: - Federally Listed species.
-Explain findings: - Fish/spawn areas.
-Explain findings: - Other environmentally-sensitive species.
-Explain findings:

-Aquatic/wildlife diversity.
-Explain findings:

-2. Characteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW

-(i) Physical Characteristics:

-- (a) General Wetland Characteristics: Properties: Wetland size:0.93 acres Wetland type.
-Explain:PFO.
+Channel supports (check all that apply): ☐ Riparian corridor.
+Characteristics (type, average width): Forested, >1,000' in width. ☐ Wetland fringe.
+Characteristics: PEM. ☐ Habitat for: ☐ Federally Listed species.
+Explain findings: ☐ Fish/spawn areas.
+Explain findings: ☐ Other environmentally-sensitive species.
+Explain findings: ☐ Aquatic/wildlife diversity.
+Explain findings: 2.
+Cha aracteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW (i) Physical Characteristics: (a) General Wetland Characteristics: Properties: Wetland size: 0.012 acres Wetland type.
+Explain: PEM.
 Wetland quality.
-Explain:Average.
+Explain: Fair.
 Project wetlands cross or serve as state boundaries.
-Explain: - (b) General Flow Relationship with Non-TNW: Flow is: Perennial flow.
-Explain:

-Surface flow is: Discrete and confined Characteristics:

-Subsurface flow: Unknown.
-Explain findings:

-- (c) Wetland Adjacency Determination with Non-TNW:

-- Directly abutting

-- □ Not directly abutting

-- Discrete wetland hydrologic connection.
-Explain:

-- Ecological connection.
-Explain:

-- Separated by berm/barrier.
-Explain:

-(d) Proximity (Relationship) to TNW

-Project wetlands are 10-15 river miles from TNW.
-Project waters are 5-10 aerial (straight) miles from TNW.
+Explain: (b) General Flow Relationship with Non-TNW: Flow is: Intermittent flow.
+Explain: Surface flow is: Discrete and confined Characteristics: Subsurface flow: Unknown.
+Explain findings: Dye (or other) test performed: (c) Wetland Adjacency Determination with Non-TNW: ☐ Directly abutting ☐ Not directly abutting ☐ Discrete wetland hydrologic connection.
+Explain: ☐ Ecological connection.
+Explain: ☐ Separated by berm/barrier.
+Explain: (d) Proximity (Relationship) to TNW Project wetlands are 1 (or less) river miles from TNW.
+Project waters are 1 (or less) aerial (straight) miles from TNW.
 Flow is from: Wetland to navigable waters.
-Estimate approximate location of wetland as within the Pick List floodplain.

-(ii) Chemical Characteristics:

-Characterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general watershed characteristics; etc.).
-Explain: Average water quality.
-Identify specific pollutants, if known:

-(iii) Biological Characteristics.
-Wetland supports (check all that apply):

-- Riparian buffer.
-Characteristics (type, average width):Forested with various widths. - Vegetation type/percent cover.
-Explain:Forested with various percent coverage. - Habitat for: - Federally Listed species.
-Explain findings: - Fish/spawn areas.
-Explain findings: - Other environmentally-sensitive species.
-Explain findings: - Aquatic/wildlife diversity.
-Explain findings:

-3. Characteristics of all wetlands adjacent to the tributary (if any)
+Estimate approximate location of wetland as within the Pick List floodplain. (ii) Chemical Characteristics: Characterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general watershed characteristics; etc.).
+Explain: Water color is clear, but quality is likely affected by development and existing railroad within the watershed.
+Identify specific pollutants, if known: Unknown. (iii) Biological Characteristics.
+Wetland supports (check all that apply): □ Riparian buffer.
+Characteristics (type, average width):Forested >1,000' in width. □ Vegetation type/percent cover.
+Explain: PEM with >60% herbaceous cover. □ Habitat for: □ Federally Listed species.
+Explain findings: □ Fish/spawn areas.
+Explain findings: □ Other environmentally-sensitive species.
+Explain findings: □ Aquatic/wildlife diversity.
+Explain findings: 3.
+Cha aracteristics of all wetlands adjacent to the tributary (if any) All wetland(s) being considered in the cumulative analysis: 1

-All wetland(s) being considered in the cumulative analysis: 2 Approximately (0.93) acres in total are being considered in the cumulative analysis.
+Approximately (0.012) acres in total are being considered in the cumulative analysis.